 When I have some spare time, I am trying to explore the surroundings of the town I currently live in as much as I can.
 Last week, I visited three new spots.

 While talking with a friend of mine about locations around Emporia, he asked: “Have you been to Plymouth?”
 “No, never even heard of that place.”
 “Would you like to see it?”
 “Sure,” I said.
-So we went.
-Honestly, besides those who are from there or know someone who is, there is probably nobody in the world who heard about Plymouth in Kansas.
-Established in 1858, it was a town until they dismissed the post office in 1930 and now it is an unincorporated area.
-Unless you’d have a guide with many related information and stories as I had, there is nothing much to see.
+So, we went.
+Honestly, besides those who are from there or know someone who is, there is probably nobody who heard about Plymouth in Kansas.
+Established in 1858, it was a town until they dismissed the post office in 1930 and it is an unincorporated area now.
+There isn't much to see, but I had a guide with many related stories, so all was good.

 Just a couple of houses and one still working wind-powered water pump.